XDracam/unity-corelibrary/Documentation/04_corelib-component-queries.md

 ## Introduction

-In regular Unity, one may retrieve a GameObject's components by using `gameObject.GetComponent<Renderer>()`.
+In regular Unity, one may retrieve a game object's components by using `gameObject.GetComponent<Renderer>()`.
 However, this is not only verbose but also not very flexible.
 For example, `GetComponent` only searches in the object itself, not in it's children or parents.
 For both use cases other, even more verbose methods, exist.
-However, these can't search more than one layer deep (I guess, it's not exactly well documented...).
+If you want to search the whole hierarchy, you have to manually merge the child search and the parent search.

-Because of these shortcomings the core library provides a number of special query methods, which will be presented in the rest of this page.
+In order to improve overall conciseness and readability, the core library provides a number of special query methods, which will be presented in the rest of this page.
 All of these methods have an optional parameter `Search where`, which lets you decide the scope of the search. `Search` is an enum containing the values `InObjectOnly`, `InChildren`, `InParents` and `InWholeHierarchy`.
 The default is always `InObjectOnly`. `InChildren` does a depth-first search through all the children until an instance of the requested component is found. `InParents` linearly traverses all parents until the scene root or until the requested component is found. `InWholeHierarchy` searches the parents first for efficiency reasons, then the children.
 In all cases, the object itself is searched first.
+For efficiency reasons, all searches redirect to their more verbose Unity counterparts.

 The rest of this page explains all queries by first presenting how it is usually done followed by a proper use case of the corresponding CoreLibrary query.

 ## `AssignComponent<T>` and `AssignIfAbsent<T>`

-Usually, finding other relevant components on the same game object and saving them into instance fields is a tedious but necessary task, since `GetComponent` is an expensive call and should therefore be called as little as possible.
+Usually, finding other relevant components on the same game object and saving them into instance fields is a tedious but necessary task, since `GetComponent` can be an expensive call and should therefore not be called every frame.
 For this, we extend the `GameObject` class with two extension methods:

 -  `void AssignComponent<T>(out T variable, Search where = Search.InObjectOnly) where T:Component`
 -  `bool AssignIfAbsent<T>(ref T variable, Search where = Search.InObjectOnly) where T:Component`

 Both of these methods are also handily available in `BaseBehaviour`.
 Consider the following code: